 Questions to consider:

-How does your school incorporate the senses of sight in Prayer and Liturgy in your school?
+How does your school incorporate the sense of sight in Prayer and Liturgy in your school?

-How does your school incorporate the senses of hearing in Prayer and Liturgy in your school?
+How does your school incorporate the sense of hearing in Prayer and Liturgy in your school?

-How does your school incorporate the senses of thought in Prayer and Liturgy in your school?
+How does your school incorporate the sense of thought in Prayer and Liturgy in your school?

-How does your school incorporate the senses of doing in Prayer and Liturgy in your school?
+How does your school incorporate the sense of doing in Prayer and Liturgy in your school?

 In addition, consider these other ways to support the lens of the senses: